camillusbloodfallen2/pspn-frontend/README.md

 # PSPN Frontend

-Interface web para o ecossistema PSPN, com foco em:
+Web interface for the PSPN ecosystem, focused on:

-- landing page de rewards
+- a rewards landing page
-- swap interno entre `PSPN` e `UFC`
+- an internal `PSPN` to `UFC` swap flow
-- mercado de lutas UFC
+- a UFC market page
-- tela de detalhes/apostas por luta
+- a fight detail and betting page
-- suporte a tema `dark/light`
+- `dark/light` theme support

-O frontend é uma SPA em React com Tailwind e Redux.
-O deploy recomendado para a interface atual é estático, via Netlify.
+The frontend is a React SPA built with Tailwind and Redux.
+The recommended deployment target for the current UI is static hosting through Netlify.

 ## Stack